ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ​	permissions to create or access the AWS resources are governed by permissions policies.
 ​	permissions policies can be attached to IAM identities (that is, users, groups, and roles) ​	services such as AWS Lambda also support attaching permissions policies to AWS resources.
+​	**IAM roles** are global services that are available to all regions

 ------